hitboxr/Cross-Seed-AutoDL/README.md

 # Usage

-	usage: CrossSeedAutoDL.py [-h] [-p] [-d delay] -i input_path -s save_path -u jackett_url -k api_key [-t trackers]
+	usage: CrossSeedAutoDL.py [-h] [-p] [-g] [-d delay] -i input_path -s save_path -u jackett_url -k api_key [-t trackers]
-	                          [--ignore-history] [--strict-size]
+                              [--ignore-history] [--strict-size] [--only-dupes]

     Searches for cross-seedable torrents

     optional arguments:
       -h, --help            show this help message and exit -p, --parse-dir       Optional.
-Indicates whether to search for the items inside the input directory as individual releases
+Indicates whether to search for all the items inside the input directory as individual releases -g, --match-release-group
+                            Optional.
+Indicates whether to attempt to extract a release group name and include it in the search query.
       -d delay, --delay delay
-	                        Pause duration (in seconds) between searches (default:
+                            Pause duration (in seconds) between searches (default: 10) -i input_path, --input-path input_path
-	                        10)
-	  -i input_path, --input-path input_path
                             File or Folder for which to find a matching torrent -s save_path, --save-path save_path
                             Directory in which to store downloaded torrents -u jackett_url, --url jackett_url
-	                        URL for your Jackett instance, including port number if needed
-	  -k api_key, --api-key api_key
+                            URL for your Jackett instance, including port number if needed -k api_key, --api-key api_key
                             API key for your Jackett instance
       -t trackers, --trackers trackers
                             Tracker(s) on which to search.
 Comma-separated if multiple (no spaces).
 If ommitted, all trackers will be searched.
       --ignore-history      Optional.
 Indicates whether to skip searches or downloads for files that have previously been searched/downloaded previously.
       --strict-size         Optional.
 Indicates whether to match torrent search result sizes to exactly the size of the input path.
+Might miss otherwise cross-seedtable torrents that contain additional files such as .nfo files --only-dupes          Optional.
+Indicates whether to skip downloads for searches with only one match.

 Examples: